Part 3 - Setting Up A Xamarin Cross Platform Solution

 - Data Layer – Code that takes care of physical data storage eg. SQLite-NET, an alternative database like Realm.io or even XML files.
 The data layer classes are normally only used by the data access layer.

-- Data Access Layer – Defines an API that supports the required data operations for the application’s functionality, such as methods to access lists of data, individual data items and also
+- Data Access Layer – Defines an API that supports the required data operations for the application’s functionality, such as methods to access lists of data, individual data items and also create, edit, and delete them.

 - Service Access Layer – An optional layer to provide cloud services to the application.
 Contains code that accesses remote network resources (web services, image downloads, etc) and possibly caching of the results.